ssoroka/scheduler_daemon/README.markdown

 I pretty much assume you chose this option below and prefix most commands with "bundle exec"

-As a plugin: (might be awkward to call the binary to start up the daemon...)
+As a plugin (deprecated): (might be awkward to call the binary to start up the daemon...)

-    script/plugin install git://github.com/ssoroka/scheduler_daemon.git
+    rails plugin install git://github.com/ssoroka/scheduler_daemon.git
     # Install required gems
     gem install daemons rufus-scheduler eventmachine chronic -s http://gemcutter.org

 Optionally generate the default scheduler daemon task for your rails app:

-    script/rails generate scheduler_task MyNewTask
+    rails generate scheduler_task MyNewTask

 which will create an task named: